flashwing-04/showtime-website-project-archive/content/ws21/master/m4-lcvd/tech-stack.md

 {{<image src="architektur.jpg" alt="LCvd's system architecture">}}

 #### NativeScript-Vue
-[NativeScript](https://nativescript.org/) is an open-souce framework to access native APIs in JavaScript.
+[NativeScript](https://nativescript.org/) is an open-source framework to access native APIs in JavaScript.
 With the help of Android Studio and XCode it allows for building truly native applications with a JavaScript frontend framework, in this case Vue.js.
-During the development emulators have been used to preview the app.
+During the development, emulators have been used to preview the app.

 #### TypeScript
 TypeScript adds static typing to JavaScript and therefore makes it easier to understand and debug the code.